joshua-d-miller/macOSLAPS/README.md

 `RemovePassChars` - Exclude any characters you'd like from the randomly generated password (In String format)
 `ExclusionSets` - Exclude any character set you'd like by specificying a string in an array (Example: "symbols") `PreferredDC` - Set your preferred Domain Controller to connect to [Useful when you have RODCs] (In String format) `FirstPass` - Use this key if you are enabling secureToken on your LAPS Admin.
 The script will read this key in if there isn't a keyhcain entry in **System** keychain for macOSLAPS.
-Once this has been completed, the keychain entry will then be used. **NOTE:** macOSLAPS must know at least one password via config profile before we can start the keychain process.
+Once this has been completed, the keychain entry will then be used.

+**NOTE about *FirstPass*:** macOSLAPS must know at least one password via config profile before we can start the keychain process.
 Settings this key before running it for the first time when it is your temporary admin password is the best method.

 These parameters are set in the location `/Library/Preferences/edu.psu.macoslaps.plist` or you can use your MDM's Custom Settings to set these values.